 What is the Lower Connecticut River Valley Transit Study?

-RiverCOG is conducting the Lower Connecticut River Valley (LCRV) Transit Study to take a comprehensive look at bus transit services in the region.
+RiverCOG conducted the Lower Connecticut River Valley (LCRV) Transit Study to take a comprehensive look at bus transit services in the region.
 These services are provided by the Estuary Transit District (operating as 9 Town Transit) and Middletown Transit District (MTD) operating as Middletown Area Transit (MAT).
-The Study began in early 2019 and will be completed in the Summer of 2020.
-It is funded by the Connecticut Department of Transportation (CTDOT) and administered by RiverCOG.
+The Study began in early 2019 and was completed in the Autumn of 2020.
+It was funded by the Connecticut Department of Transportation (CTDOT) and administered by RiverCOG.

 9 Town Transit and MAT operate in distinct but adjacent service areas.
 9 Town Transit serves Shoreline communities between Old Lyme and Clinton, with service running north to Durham and Haddam; regional connections to New London, Madison, and Middletown are also provided.
 MAT focuses on local Middletown routes, with service provided to Middlefield, East Hampton, Portland, Durham, and parts of Cromwell and Meriden.

 The study is recommending that Middletown Transit District and Estuary Transit District merge as one integrated district to achieve a more efficient and sustainable approach to delivering transit service across the Lower Connecticut River Valley region.
 This regional approach also provides the greatest opportunity to expand service in the future, enter into new partnerships, construct needed facilities and ensure the long-term financial resilience of transit in our region.